SMZR 25x175 / N52 - magnetic roller

 - They exhibit extremely high magnetic induction on the surface of the magnet,

-- Significant importance in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment and very advanced devices.
+- Significant importance in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: